peurKe/apocalyptic_translatorZ/README.md

   - Initial update

 - v0.1.1-alpha
-  - Update translators list in order of preference
+  - Updated translators list in order of preference
-  - Fix Asian mod installer name
+  - Fixed Asian mod installer name
-  - Adding DeepL or Google translation service choice to the innosetup script
+  - Added DeepL or Google translation service choice to the innosetup script

 - v0.1.2-alpha
-  - Update ZH translation
+  - Updated ZH translation
-  - Update last ZH innosetup script
+  - Updated last ZH innosetup script

 - v0.1.3-alpha
-  - Improve ZH translations
+  - Improved ZH translations

 - v0.1.4-alpha
-  - Improve ZH translations
+  - Improved ZH translations

 - v0.1.5-alpha
-  - Improve ZH translations ('НАЗВАНИЕ' as not translated placeholders)
+  - Improved ZH translations ('НАЗВАНИЕ' as not translated placeholders)

 - v0.1.6-alpha
-  - Add 'glossaries' and 'exclude_full_sentence' features
+  - Added 'glossaries' and 'exclude_full_sentence' features
-  - Add 'ru_fr_CONVRGENCE.json' translation DB file
+  - Added 'ru_fr_CONVRGENCE.json' translation DB file

 - v0.1.7-alpha
-  - Add '_____peurKe' in 'fix_list' in 'ru_fr_CONVRGENCE.json' translation DB file
+  - Added '_____peurKe' in 'fix_list' in 'ru_fr_CONVRGENCE.json' translation DB file
-  - update 'ru_zh_CONVRGENCE.json' translation DB file with new text from Patch 0.4.4 holiday update
+  - updated 'ru_zh_CONVRGENCE.json' translation DB file with new text from Patch 0.4.4 holiday update
-  - update 'ru_fr_CONVRGENCE.json' translation DB file with new text from Patch 0.4.4 holiday update
+  - updated 'ru_fr_CONVRGENCE.json' translation DB file with new text from Patch 0.4.4 holiday update

 - v0.1.8-alpha
   - Improve ZH and FR JSON translation DB files
-  - Add 'LATIN_LETTERS_BYTES' as [a-zA-Z] in the middle of text to translate
+  - Added 'LATIN_LETTERS_BYTES' as [a-zA-Z] in the middle of text to translate

 - v0.1.9-alpha
   - The source language is now automatic
-  - Adding CS JSON translation DB files
+  - Added CS JSON translation DB files

+- v0.2.0-alpha
+  - ⚠️ Now, a single executable installer for all games and all languages.
+  - 🚀 Added Japanese and Korean JSON translation DB files
+  - 🚀 Updated all JSON translation DB files
+  - 🚀 Added a translation missing string (default '(!)') used when a translation is failed
+  - 🚀 Added count for translation failed at the very end of script execution
+  - 🚀 Added flush for JSON data into the JSON file after each language has been processed
+  - 🚀 Added a JSON 'state' key in JSON database file with the current state ('IN PROGRESS' or 'DONE')
+  - 🚀 Added a context value for ZONAORIGIN translation and DeepL translator
+  - 🚀 Added a tool to check for unsupported Latin characters in JSON database files and ensure that translation IDs into JSON database file are compliant
+  - 🚀 Added a tool to batch update custom translation corrections in JSON database files
+  - 🐞 Fixed a bug when translated string is longer than the original string and additional characters are only spaces (the char indicating truncation '~' was incorrectly displayed at the end of the string)
+  - 🐞 Fixed the replacement for specific extended latin characters with corresponding regular latin characters
+  - 🐞 Fixed exception message to show the error details when DeepL fails
+  - 🐞 Fixed a condition to use glossary only for DeepL translator (There is no glossary feature with Google translator)